ArtifactDB/gobbler/README.md

 - Hidden files (i.e., prefixed with `.`) are ignored.
 - Symbolic links to directories are not allowed.
-- Symbolic links to files are treated as deduplicating links if the symlink target is an existing file within a project-asset-version subdirectory of the registry.
+- Symbolic links to files only allowed if the symlink target is an existing file within a project-asset-version subdirectory of the registry.
-  If the target is elsewhere on the filesystem, a copy is performed.

 Once this directory is constructed and populated, the user should use the write-and-rename paradigm to create a file with the `request-upload-` prefix.
 This file should be JSON-formatted with the following properties: